aminahol/Africa-s-Healthcare-Crises/README.md

 ![Leading Causes of Mortality](https://github.com/aminahol/Africa-s-Healthcare-Crises/blob/fa662edf288e9e86c648b54ab63196456fbf2554/visuals/Trend%20of%20Top%20Causes%20of%20Mortality.png)

+Cardiovascular-related mortality has shown a steady increase over time, unlike other causes such as HIV and neonatal disorders, which have peaked, or diseases like diarrhea and lower respiratory infections, which have steadily declined.

 ## Mortality Distribution by Age Group

 ![Mortality by Age Group](https://github.com/aminahol/Africa-s-Healthcare-Crises/blob/9c411ecb4df59b3d27cc65833acf622825246e1f/visuals/Mortality%20Distribution%20by%20Age%20group.png)

-Children under 5 years old have the highest mortality rate, with 116 million deaths, accounting for approximately 41% of total deaths.
+Children under five years old have the highest mortality rate, totaling 116 million deaths and accounting for approximately 41% of total deaths, highlighting the urgent need for targeted interventions.

 ## Countries with the Highest Number of Doctors